openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_response_jwt_vc_json.txt}}

+The following is a non-normative example of a dereferenced document for the Issuer HTTP URL identifier.

+<{{examples/issuer_jwks.json}}

 ### VC Secured using Data Integrity, using JSON-LD, with a Proof Suite Requiring Linked Data Canonicalization

 #### Format Identifier